kaitlynd6133/sep10-freedom-project/prep/content.md

   * Computers
 ## Devices & Hardwares
 * The third website that I looked into was https://squareup.com/us/en/hardware
   * This website shows different types of hardwares and equipments used in business
 * The first hardware I looked at is the self-service ipad
   *
+* I also searched up gadgets for business and I found:
+* Security gadget
+  *  This gadget focuses on online security
+*  Portable projector
+  *